28d33/Marvel-Level2-Report/README.md

-# Task: Web Scrapping for jobs BeautifulSoup
+# Task 10: Web Scrapping for jobs BeautifulSoup

-# Job Scraper & IP Address Analyzer
+## Job Scraper & IP Address Analyzer

 A simple Python script that scrapes job postings from the web using **BeautifulSoup** and analyzes the target website's **IP address and TCP/IP protocols**.